-Supported by the Amazon, a large number of educators and their learners will benefit from a series of professional learning events linked to digital technologies and the use of Vex robotics products.
-There will also be a bespoke PL offer for secondary teachers of computing science which will be hosted by the digital team at West Lothian College.
+Supported by the Amazon, a large number of educators and their learners will benefit from a series of professional learning events

 The Nuffield Research Placement Programme

 The Nuffield Research Placements (NRP) Programme gives S5 learners from disadvantaged backgrounds (or those who will be the first in their family to go to university) the opportunity to take part in a two-week STEM research placement within a university or industry research group during their summer holidays.
 Becoming the new lead for the programme in October 2021, SSERC enabled 90 young people to participate in a wide range of placements across Scotland during summer 2022, encompassing subjects such as biomedical sciences, psychology and aerospace engineering.
 Learners engaged with researchers to undertake a research project, collecting and analysing data and then created a report and poster which they showcased at the Nuffield Celebration Event in September.
 Friends and family were invited to this event, hosted by the University of Glasgow in their new Advanced Research Centre, to view the posters displayed and hear from young people about their placement experiences.